skienzmatishun/rippreport/content/p/baldwin-county-municipal-alert-municipal-conservation-easement/index.md

   length_score: 100
   category_score: 0
   rank: 10
+summary: Extending our investigation into Fairhope's land grab, Councilmen Brown and Burrell pushed through a dirty conservation easement to enrich outside interests.
+  Public meeting files document how council members ignored conflicts of interest and shut citizens out of critical land decisions.
+Read the evidence exposing this backroom betrayal.
 ---
 In Fairhope, a conservation easement involving city property has become an issue for the entire county, all 14 municipalities.
 A conservation easement in a municipality is radically different than one in rural or coastal areas.
 In a municipality you have limited land and at the rate of growth our county is experiencing, why would a municipality give away control and management to a third party?